 Using debit cards abroad

 Debit cards that do not charge a foreign currency loading are harder to find.
-Two building societies – Norwich & Peterborough and Cumberland – have a debit card free of foreign loading.
-Metro Bank’s debit card is free to use in Europe and charges less than most outside the EU.
-But to get a debit card you will need to open a current account with that bank or building society and fulfil its rules, which may be difficult.
+Again, do your research before you go and remember that to get a debit card you will need to open a current account with that bank or building society and fulfil its rules, which may be difficult.

 On other debit cards you will have to pay the foreign loading charge of up to 2.99% and a fee of up to £1.50 each time you use it abroad – and sometimes more if you use it in a cash machine.
 In some countries the local bank will charge you for cash-machine use.
 There is nothing you can do to stop that.